310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 for now, i am going through with the [punishment]. they will listen to my [selfish requests] afterwards.

-so if you can, please do not try to [interfere], kaoru.
+so if you can, please try not to [interfere], kaoru.
 {% endbubble %}

 ## Chapter 4